vincentbarr/vincentbarr.github.com/_posts/2019-06-01-on-prompts.md

 But, in that case, why ask a question at all?
 Why not say, ‘Hi, have a good day,’ instead.

-Let’s continue by assuming that you’d like to be the type of person who, more often than not, asks questions purposefully and intends to listen to answers.
+Let’s continue this discourse by assuming that you’d like to be the type of person who, more often than not, asks questions purposefully and intends to listen to answers.
 After much practice, you rarely ask, ‘how is your day going?’ without meaning it, and you rarely ask the question at all as you’ve found prompts more useful.

-Imagine that, instead of asking you your how your day is going, I ask:
+Now, imagine that, instead of asking you your how your day is going, I ask:

 * What was the worst part of your day?